BuilderIO/nextjs-edge-personalization-ab-testing/README.md

 At the top of the editor, you can configure which audiences should see this page variant, and publish.

 <img src="https://cdn.builder.io/api/v1/image/assets%2F1c3b72c36b194b318c40d99ec0a3bf75%2Fe1d25b04a2914bcbb59912140939bf1a" alt="Screenshots of targeting your page">

-### Deploy to Netlify

-No work needed, just connect your repo to Netlify!

 ### Deploy to Vercel